3 The theory

 3.7 SD, SEM and confidence intervals

-Mean and SD are two key parameters that describe the probability distribution of our population of doubling times, but there are other ways of describing scatter with error bars.
+Mean and SD are the two parameters that describe the normal probability distribution, but there are other ways of describing scatter with error bars.
 See Appendix for example on calculating these in R for a long format table.

 3.7.1 SEM